lornebb/NullAnIon/README.md

 - An easy to use design.
 - Access to all features on all screensizes.
-- Transparent pricing structure with visual representaition of quote amount.
 - Safe purchasing of products.
 - Feedback of purchase success / failure.
 - Communicate with business.